-Known for over 20 years of success in professional and leadership development, hundreds of undergraduate, graduate, and professional students from around the world have relied on Thomas for exceptional guidance, mentorship, and sponsorship.
+Known for over 20 years of success in student leadership development, career readiness, and graduate/professional school preparation, hundreds of undergraduate, graduate, and professional students from around the world have relied on Thomas for exceptional guidance, mentorship, and sponsorship.
 Before coming to American University, he directed the Collegiate Science and Technology Entry Program (CSTEP) at Syracuse University for nearly a decade.
 Under Thomas' extraordinary leadership, the program enjoyed record levels of enrollment, raised the cumulative grade point average of its students from 2.3 to 3.2+, and achieved the highest graduation rates in 22 years.
 His high standards, common sense, and fresh approach to student development resulted in unprecedented progress for CSTEP, including the lowest student attrition rates and the highest undergraduate-to-graduate school enrollment rates in program history.
 Since 2009, Thomas has led the establishment of the award-winning FDDS program as its founding director, on a mission to elevate the intellectual curiosity, social responsibility, and success of enterprising students for post-baccalaureate education, impactful citizenship, and lifelong achievement.